The York Artifacts Gallery

 The son of a career US Navy man, Colonel Mastriano was commissioned in the United States Army in 1986.
 He began his career on the Iron Curtain with the 2nd Armored Cavalry Regiment based out of Nuremberg, Germany.
 While serving along the East German and Czechoslovakian borders, he participated in the end of the Cold War and after this, deployed to Iraq for Operation Desert Storm.
 Here, his regiment led the main attack against Saddam's elite Republican Guards.
 Having survived several close calls by God’s grace, he subsequently served in tactical, operational and strategic levels that included assignments in the Pentagon, the 3rd Infantry Division "Rock of the Marne," and US Army Europe (USAREUR) Contingency Plans.
 His most recent assignment was four years in NATO Land Headquarters in, Germany, from where he deployed three times to Afghanistan.
 While in Afghanistan, he served as the director of the ISAF Joint Intelligence Center, with eighty soldiers from 18 NATO and non-NATO nations.
 After twelve moves, and living twelve years outside of the United States over the past twenty-five years, Colonel Mastriano is currently serving as faculty at the US Army War College.

 Doug is a military historian, a graduate of the Advanced Military Studies Jedi Course (SAASS) and has a PhD in History, Masters in Military Operational Art and Science, Masters in Strategic Intelligence, Masters in Airpower Theory, a Masters in Strategic Studies and a Bachelors degree in history.
 Doug led the effort to locate the spot where Alvin York in 1918 was awarded the Medal of Honor for eliminating a machinegun nest, and captured 132 Germans.
 Doug’s efforts were successful, with his work being endorsed by US and French authorities.
 He led, planned and organized the construction of a five kilometer historic trail, replete with monuments and historic markers in the Argonne Forest, France for all visitors to walk where Sergeant York fought.
 His website www.sgtyorkdiscovery.com has details and maps.
-Doug’s book, Alvin York: a New Biography of the Hero of the Argonne, will be published in March 2014.
+Doug’s book, Alvin York: a New Biography of the Hero of the Argonne, was published in March 2014 an recently received the 2015 William E Colby Award. read more

 He is married to the former Rebecca Stewart of Sharpsville, PA.
 They have one son, Josiah.
 Josiah is an Eagle Scout, recipient of the Duke of Edinburgh Award (Bronze and Silver Awards) and Scouts Canada Chief Scout Award